 Once the decision has been made that there is a case to answer a disciplinary hearing should be arranged.
 The employee in question should be given sufficient notice of the hearing in writing and given the opportunity to be accompanied by a colleague or trade union representative.

-The employee should be expressly told what the allegations are against him and he should be provided with all documentation which is to be considered by the person holding the disciplinary meeting.
-The employee should be advised of the possible outcomes of the disciplinary hearing.
-In addition, he should be given the opportunity to present documentation which he feels supports the representations he is going to make.
+The employee should be expressly told what the allegations are against them and they should be provided with all documentation which is to be considered by the person holding the disciplinary meeting.
+The employee should be advised of the possible outcomes of the disciplinary hearing especially if dismissal is a possible consequence of a negative finding.
+In addition, the employee should be given the opportunity to present documentation which they feel supports the representations they are going to make.
 The employee should be informed who will be holding the meeting and this person should be as independent as possible.